 The Company's Chief Executive Officer ("CEO") has been identified as the Chief Operating Decision Maker ("CODM") as defined by guidance regarding segment disclosures (see Note 14 for further discussion).
-In fiscal year 2015, the Company completed the reassessment of its operations in light of its restructuring efforts (see Note 17 for further discussion) and strategic business decisions.
-Based on this reassessment, the Company identified five operating segments in total.
-Four of the operating segments aggregate into one reportable segment, the Semiconductor Products Group.
+In fiscal year 2016, the Company updated its assessment of its operations in light of its restructuring efforts (see Note 17 for further discussion) and strategic business decisions.
+Based on this assessment, at that time the Company had identified five operating segments in total.
+Four of the operating segments aggregated into one reportable segment, the Semiconductor Products Group.
 The remaining operating segment, the Systems Innovation Group (shown as "All others"), could not be aggregated with the other operating segments and did not meet the criteria for a separate reportable segment as defined by the guidance regarding segment disclosure.
-As a result, the financial activity associated with the Systems Innovation Group is reported separately from the Company's Semiconductor Products Group.
-This separate reporting is included in the "All others" category.
+As a result, the financial activity associated with the Systems Innovation Group was reported separately from the Company's Semiconductor Products Group.
+This separate reporting was included in the "All others" category.
+On August 5, 2016, the Company completed its divestiture of its Snowbush Intellectual Property ("Snowbush IP") business (previously part of the Company's Systems Innovation Group) to Rambus Inc. ("Rambus") for a purchase price of \$32.0 million in cash along with the opportunity to receive additional payments from Rambus through 2022 based upon a percentage of sales by Rambus of new products expected to be developed by Rambus from the disposed assets.
+Beginning in the third quarter of fiscal year 2017, the Company no longer has a Systems Innovation Group or an "All others" category, and therefore has only four operating segments that aggregate into one reportable segment, the Semiconductor Products Group.